Perth man dies of virus as new cases found

 In a further effort to prevent the spread of the virus, the government announced on Saturday that foreign nationals who have been in Iran will be banned from entering Australia for 14 days.

-Four new virus cases were confirmed on the weekend involving people who had return to Australia from Iran, before the ban was imposed.
+Four new virus cases were confirmed on the weekend in people returning from Iran before the ban was imposed.

 A Victorian woman was confirmed as testing positive on Sunday after landing in Melbourne on Friday.

-In Queensland, a 63-year-old Gold Coast beautician was confirmed as having the virus on Saturday after she arrived on Monday a week ago.
+In Queensland, a 63-year-old Gold Coast beautician was confirmed as having the virus on Saturday after arriving on Monday.

 “We are particularly concerned about Iran at the moment,’ Chief Medical Officer of Australia Professor Brendan Murphy said.